 Pollination is the mating process in flowering plants.
 Specifically, it is the transfer of the pollen grain (containing the male cell) from the anther to the stigma of a flower.

-Again, note that there are some plants which do not flower, and reproduce by asexual means.
-This means the flower on a plant is a vital structure for the existence of that species.
-In the flower, there are many tiny structures that work together to make reproduction possible.
+Again, note that some plants do not flower, and reproduce by asexual means.
+That means the flower on a plant is a vital structure for the existence of that species.
+In the flower, many tiny structures work together to make reproduction possible.

 What happens during pollination?